-Native Seeds/SEARCH, 526 N. Fourth Ave., Tucson, AZ 85705. www.nativeseeds.org.
+Native Seeds/SEARCH, 526 N. Fourth Ave, Tucson, AZ 85705. www.nativeseeds.org.

 NOTE 2: SPACING PLANTS TO STRETCH SOIL MOISTURE AND BUFFER WINDS

-Russ spaced his plantings according to how much moisture was in the soil, the ability of the plants to withstand strong winds, and the expected size of plants at maturity.
-Spring plantings were spaced further apart than summer plantings, since the plants had to survive on residual soil moisture until the summer monsoons.
+Russ spaced his plantings according to several factors: how much moisture was in the soil, the ability of the plants to withstand strong winds, and the expected size of plants at maturity.
+Spring plantings were spaced farther apart than summer plantings, since the plants had to survive on residual soil moisture until the summer monsoons.
 Plants that were easily blown over or snapped by the wind, such as tepary beans and corn, were planted in clusters to support one another.
 By using wide spacing that took into account the plants’ size at maturity, Russ had easy access for weeding between plants with his roto-tiller and could avoid the use and expense of herbicides.

 NOTE 3: HOW MUCH RAINFALL PRODUCED HOW MUCH PRODUCE?